ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-use-milestones.md

 When you fork Core and plan to run your own network this milestone configuration will be the one of the most interest to you to test your network before going live in production.
 :::

-## What are milestones and how do they work?
+## What Are Milestones and How Do They Work?

 Milestones are a collection of height based configurations that determine things like how Core handles specific data, when new transaction types are valid or changes to fees and how many delegates are active as forgers.